Feyerabend/cc/ch06/sec6.4.2/README.md

 realm, the core artefact under scrutiny is a research paper, where the key claims revolve around theoretical or empirical insights, and potential flaws often stem from conceptual gaps, methodological weaknesses, or interpretive missteps.
-By contrast, in software development, the artifact is the code itself, with claims centered on functionality, performance, or maintainability, and errors typically manifesting as logical inconsistencies, architectural flaws, or semantic ambiguities.
+By contrast, in software development, the artefact is the code itself, with claims centered on functionality, performance, or maintainability, and errors typically manifesting as logical inconsistencies, architectural flaws, or semantic ambiguities.
 Ultimately, in both domains, reviewers go beyond mere verification of accuracy;